Expanded access: History

 In the US, one of the earliest expanded access programs was a compassionate use IND that was established in 1978, which allowed a limited number of people to use medical cannabis grown at the University of Mississippi, under the direction of Marijuana Research Project Director Dr. Mahmoud ElSohly.
 It is administered by the National Institute on Drug Abuse.

 The program was started after Robert C. Randall brought a lawsuit (Randall v.
 United States) against the FDA, the Drug Enforcement Administration, the National Institute on Drug Abuse, the Department of Justice, and the Department of Health, Education & Welfare.
-Randall, who had glaucoma, had successfully used the Common Law doctrine of necessity to argue against criminal charges of marijuana cultivation that had been brought against him, because his use of cannabis was deemed a medical necessity (U.S. v.
-Randall).
+Randall, who had glaucoma, had successfully used the Common Law doctrine of necessity to argue against criminal charges of marijuana cultivation that had been brought against him, because his use of cannabis was deemed a medical necessity.
 On November 24, 1976, federal Judge James Washington ruled in his favor.

 The settlement in Randall v.
 U.S. became the legal basis for the FDA's compassionate IND program.
 People were only allowed to use cannabis under the program who had certain conditions, like glaucoma, known to be alleviated with cannabis.
 The scope was later expanded to include people with AIDS in the mid-1980s.
 At its peak, fifteen people received the drug.
 43 people were approved for the program, but 28 of the people whose doctors completed the necessary paperwork never received any cannabis.
 The program stopped accepting new people in 1992 after public health authorities concluded there was no scientific value to it, and due to President George H. W. Bush administration's policies.
 As of 2011, four people continued to receive cannabis from the government under the program.